caljr86/SAMMBA/README.md

 # SAMMBA
 R scripts, FIJI macros, protocols and sample images to perform SAMMBA

-SAMBBA (Seaweed Automatable Microplate Microscopy for Breeding Approaches) is a high throughput isolation, phenotyping and biobanking pipeline for macroalgal gametophytes and sporophytes using fluorescence microscopy and image based analysis.
+SAMMBA (Seaweed Automatable Microplate Microscopy for Breeding Approaches) is a high throughput isolation, phenotyping and biobanking pipeline for macroalgal gametophytes and sporophytes using fluorescence microscopy and image based analysis.

 ## Contents
 - ImageJ macros for segmentation and fluorescence quantification